Most Popular Questions

 Clinicians can log in, create their own work site (specific for ICU or Non-ICU patients), enter a patient's clinical profile and a list of medications.
 MSS calculates the patient’s QT risk score and reports any major drug-drug interactions that are relevant to that patient.
 Importantly, when MSS reports a warning of QT risk, it also suggests management alternatives such as, obtain ECG to check QT, change to alternative drug(s) for high risk drugs or correct low serum potassium before prescribing.

 How is MSS better than conventional “Alerts” based on computerized drug surveillance?

 - Rapid drug list entry with autocomplete and spell check for greater accuracy

 - Tailored management recommendations using each patient’s risk profile and:

 - Calculates a risk score based on validated, weighted risk factors

-- Inform when a drug combination is contraindicated in the FDA label
+- Informs when a drug combination is contraindicated in the FDA label

-- Tiered severity of advisories – customizable cut-points for all notifications
+- Tiered severity of advisories – customizable cut-points for all alerts and notifications

 - Management options such as selecting a therapeutic alternative or adjusting the dose